hot-glue-for-rails/hot-glue/README.md

 Every page displays only a list view: new and edit operations happen as 'edit-in-place', so the user never leaves the page.

-Because all page navigation is Turbo's responsibilty, everything plugs & plays nicely into a Turbo-backed Rails app.
+Because all page navigation is Turbo's responsibility, everything plugs & plays nicely into a Turbo-backed Rails app.

 Alternatively, you can use this tool to create a Turbo-backed *section* of your Rails app-- like an admin interface -- while still treating the rest of the Rails app as an API or building out other features by hand.